joravkumar/GCTranscriptionConnector-Google/README.md

 - **Audio Processing:**
   - Converts audio frames from PCMU to PCM16 using `audioop`.
-  - Feeds PCM16 audio to Google Cloud Speech-to-Text for transcription.
+  - Feeds PCM16 audio to either Google Cloud Speech-to-Text or OpenAI Speech-to-Text for transcription.
   - Optionally translates transcribed text using Google Gemini.

 - **Transcription and Translation:**
+  - **Transcription:** Uses either:
-  - **Transcription:** Uses Google Cloud Speech-to-Text API with streaming recognition for real-time transcription.
+    - Google Cloud Speech-to-Text API with streaming recognition for real-time transcription.
+    - OpenAI Speech-to-Text API with buffered streaming for real-time transcription.
   - **Translation (Optional):** Uses Google Gemini with structured output to ensure only the translated text is returned.
 This step is performed only if `customConfig.enableTranslation` is set to true in the open message.

 - **Rate Limiting:**